 ABOUT THE CANCER PROGRAM:

 Receiving a diagnosis of cancer affects your emotional, physical and spiritual well-being.
 The Cancer Program at Ventura County Medical Center is committed to providing compassionate care and hope to patients and their families throughout the cancer journey.
 Our dedicated multidisciplinary team is here to help coordinate all aspects of your cancer care from diagnosis through treatment.
-Our team is available to provide referrals to resources in the community transportation, support groups, nutritional counseling, special rehabilitative services, and personal care items.
+Our team is available to provide referrals to resources in the community for help with obtaining transportation, support groups, nutritional counseling, special rehabilitative services, and personal care items.

 Ventura County Medical Center cancer services include:

 • Colorectal cancer screening in our gastrointestinal (GI) lab